Evolution of magnetic fields through cosmological perturbation theory: The gauge problem in perturbation theory

 \subsection{Gauge transformations and gauge invariant variables}

-To define the perturbation to a given order, we need to introduce the concept of Taylor expansion on a manifold and thus the metric and matter fields are expanded in a power series.
-Following \cite{stewar,mollerach,nakamuranuevo}, we consider a family of four-dimensional submanifolds $\mathcal{M}_{\lambda}$ with $\lambda\in\mathbb{R}$, embedded in a 5-dimensional manifold $\mathcal{N}=\mathcal{M}\times\mathbb{R}$.
-Each submanifold in the family represents a perturbed space-time and the background space-time is represented by the manifold $\mathcal{M}_{0}$ ($\lambda=0$), and on these manifolds we consider that the Einstein field and Maxwell's equations are satisfied
+To define the perturbation to a given order, it is ne\-cessary to introduce the concept of Taylor expansion on a manifold and thus the metric and matter fields are expanded in a power series.
+Following \cite{stewar,*mollerach,*nakamuranuevo}, is considered a family of four-dimensional submanifolds $\mathcal{M}_{\lambda}$ with $\lambda\in\mathbb{R}$, embedded in a 5-dimensional manifold $\mathcal{N}=\mathcal{M}\times\mathbb{R}$.
+Each submanifold in the family represents a perturbed space-time and the background space-time is represented by the manifold $\mathcal{M}_{0}$ ($\lambda=0$).
+On these mani\-folds we consider that the Einstein field and Maxwell's equations are satisfied